What We're Doing for Nurses

 Professional Growth and Development

 We believe in investing in educational and leadership programs that develop RNs for future leadership roles and always strive to promote from within.
-As a nurse at Sanford Bemidji, you are supported by people who value your professional growth and development.
+Nurses at Sanford USD Medical Center are supported by people who value professional growth and development.

 Nurse Internship Program